 We then went to try the pub crawl later at night which was an absolute blast for 10 euros, again starting from Vorosmarty at 8pm.
 We got to try out local Hungarian liquors: the palinka,unicum and tattratea.
 We also had a go at one of their local wines.
 There are plenty of craft brews available as well.
 There is a place called The Ponte which is newly opened and definitely worth a stop.

-We headed out to check out the Parliament, but because it was so expensive for non-EU nationals, we skipped it.
+On the last day of the 3 day itinerary of Budapest, we headed out to check out the Parliament, but because it was so expensive for non-EU nationals, we skipped it.
 Instead, we headed over to St. Stephen’s Basilica which was quite beautiful.

 We also walked by the river Danube and discovered the famous ‘shoes’.
 These are reminiscent of the Jews who were shot into the river.
 We also headed to the market hall walking but I recommend the short, scenic tram ride there instead.
 There you can purchase fresh produce, different sausages and fresh food.
 However, none of us enjoyed it though.